microsoft/playwright/docs-src/api-params.md

       - `value` <[string]>

 Populates context with given storage state.
-This method can be used to initialize context with logged-in information obtained via [browserContext.storageState()]().
+This method can be used to initialize context with logged-in information obtained via [`method: BrowserContext.storageState`]().
 Either a path to the file with saved storage, or an object with the following fields:

 ## context-option-acceptdownloads